Economy of Panama: Transportation

-In Panama City there are six highways: the Panama-Arraijan Bridge of the Americas, Panama-Arraijan Centennial Bridge, Arraijan-Chorrera, Corredor Norte, Corredor Sur, and Autopista Alberto Motta.
+In Panama City there are six highways: the Panama-Arraijan Bridge of the Americas, Panama-Arraijan Centennial Bridge, Arraijan-Chorrera, Corredor Norte, Corredor Sur, and Autopista Panama-Colon.

 Panama's roads, traffic and transportation systems are generally safe, with older traffic lights having undergone a recent overhaul and most have been replaced by traffic lights that are capable of being controlled [and changed] remotely, even at busy intersections where they are not needed.
 Driving during the midday is usually slow and demanding due to dense traffic, frequent traffic jams, and street renovation programs.
 On roads where poor lighting and driving conditions prevail, night driving is difficult and in many cases, restricted by local authorities, this usually occurs in informal settlements.
 Night driving is particularly hazardous in these areas.
 Traffic in Panama moves on the right, and Panamanian law requires that drivers and passengers wear seat belts.

 Currently, Panama used to have an extensive and efficient, yet confusing to tourists, form of public transportation consisting of colorful painted buses colloquially known as diablo rojo.
 A diablo rojo is usually "customized" or painted with bright colors, usually depicting famous actors, politicians or singers.
 It is now popular all over the city (and also in neighboring towns) for bus drivers to personally customize the interior and exterior of their diablo rojo.
 Panama City's streets experience frequent traffic jams due to poor planning.

 "Diablos Rojos" are not allowed to operate in Panama city since 2010, except for recreational purposes.
 The Metrobus and the Metro are the only available public transportation methods.